 Flashes of light, zigzagging patterns and temporary blindness — what does it all mean?

 This essential fatty acid is found in certain foods and is recommended as part of a balance diet.

 You know what M.D. means, but what does D.O. mean?
-What are the differences and similarities between these two types of doctors?
+What's different and what's alike between these two kinds of health care providers?

 Many people can stop taking these common osteoporosis medications after 3 to 5 years.